SqrtNegInf/Rosettacode-Raku-Smoke/ReadMe.md

-# Smoke testing Perl 6 Rosettacode tasks
+# Smoke testing Raku Rosettacode tasks

 This space intentionally left blank.

 ## Back-story

-I was at The Perl Conference when the coffee mugs were thrown and the idea of what was to become Perl 6 was born.
+I was at The Perl Conference when the coffee mugs were thrown and the idea of what was to become Raku was born.
 Sounded great to me.
 I checked up on the news about the language from time to time, being patient, knowing that Rome 2.0 wasn't built in a day...